Hello World in Strawberry Fields

 # sf.store_account("YOUR_API_KEY")

-# Run on real photonic hardware
+# Run on remote photonic hardware (device availability changes;

-eng = sf.RemoteEngine("borealis")
+# eng = sf.RemoteEngine("X8")

 # result = eng.run(prog, shots=100)